OpenEvalProject/evals/manuscripts/elife-37257/v2/manuscript.md

 ## Abstract

-10.7554/eLife.37257.001 The voltage-gated potassium channel K V 7.1 and the auxiliary subunit KCNE1 together form the cardiac I Ks channel, which is a proposed target for future anti-arrhythmic drugs.
-We previously showed that polyunsaturated fatty acids (PUFAs) activate K V 7.1 via an electrostatic mechanism.
-The activating effect was abolished when K V 7.1 was co-expressed with KCNE1, as KCNE1 renders PUFAs ineffective by promoting PUFA protonation.
+The voltage-gated potassium channel KV7.1 and the auxiliary subunit KCNE1 together form the cardiac IKs channel, which is a proposed target for future anti-arrhythmic drugs.
+We previously showed that polyunsaturated fatty acids (PUFAs) activate KV7.1 via an electrostatic mechanism.
+The activating effect was abolished when KV7.1 was co-expressed with KCNE1, as KCNE1 renders PUFAs ineffective by promoting PUFA protonation.
 PUFA protonation reduces the potential of PUFAs as anti-arrhythmic compounds.
 It is unknown how KCNE1 promotes PUFA protonation.
-Here, we found that neutralization of negatively charged residues in the S5-P-helix loop of K V 7.1 restored PUFA effects on K V 7.1 co-expressed with KCNE1 in Xenopus oocytes.
-We propose that KCNE1 moves the S5-P-helix loop of K V 7.1 towards the PUFA-binding site, which indirectly causes PUFA protonation, thereby reducing the effect of PUFAs on K V 7.1.
-This mechanistic understanding of how KCNE1 alters K V 7.1 pharmacology is essential for development of drugs targeting the I Ks channel.
+Here, we found that neutralization of negatively charged residues in the S5-P-helix loop of KV7.1 restored PUFA effects on KV7.1 co-expressed with KCNE1 in Xenopus oocytes.
+We propose that KCNE1 moves the S5-P-helix loop of KV7.1 towards the PUFA-binding site, which indirectly causes PUFA protonation, thereby reducing the effect of PUFAs on KV7.1.
+This mechanistic understanding of how KCNE1 alters KV7.1 pharmacology is essential for development of drugs targeting the IKs channel.

 ## Introduction